HarshNarwariya/JWTAuth-Django-API/README.md

 ### Profile

-To view profile (as it requires authentication), first generate access token via login or register endpoint, and pass it to profile endpoint which uses Bearer AUthentication.
+To view profile, first generate access token via login or register endpoint (as it requires authentication), and pass it to profile endpoint which uses Bearer Authentication.

 ```python
 def profile(self, token, endpoint='profile'):